Meet our Board of Directors (2014-16)

 Elizabeth Bolton is a Design Manager at Gensler.
-Previously she worked as the managing editor for the American Association of University Women, where she oversees the production of almost all communications materials for the organization.
+Previously she worked as the managing editor for the American Association of University Women, where she oversaw the production of almost all communications materials for the organization.
 Prior to joining AAUW, she reported on federal labor law, sexual harassment in schools, and grants for Thompson Publishing Group.
 She holds a master’s degree in public policy with a focus in women’s studies from George Washington University and a bachelor’s degree in political science from American University.
 As a runner, she hopes to help create a world in which all women feel free to run on streets and trails wherever and whenever they want.

 Holly Kearl founded Stop Street Harassment first as a website and companion blog in 2008.
 Next she wrote the book Stop Street Harassment: Making Public Places Safe and Welcoming for Women (Praeger Publisher, 2010).
 Since then, she’s given more than 135 talks around the world about this issue and has received widespread media attention for her comprehensive work around ending street harassment.
 In spring 2011, she founded International Anti-Street Harassment Day, which, became International Anti-Street Harassment Week in 2012.
 In 2014 she wrote Stop Global Street Harassment: Growing Activism Around the World (Praeger).
 From 2007-2013 she also worked as a program manager for the American Association of University Women (AAUW).
 Currently, she works as a consultant for UN Women, the Aspen Institution, and a facilitator for The OpEd Project.
 She received a Master’s degree from George Washington University and degrees in history and women’s studies from Santa Clara University.